 - Would be great if there were more inner pockets (there is only one)

-Something to note is that you can’t realistically wear either the lightweight packable down or the Omni-Heat jackets in sub-zero temperatures.
-You would need to have a heavyweight jacket for those temperatures.
+Something to note is that you can’t really wear either the lightweight packable down or the Columbia Omni-Heat jackets in sub-zero temperatures.
+You would need to have a heavyweight jacket for those colder temperatures.
+Columbia Omni Heat temperature rating varies from jacket to jacket depending on the style.

-The Omni-Heat Columbia Jacket is my go-to travel jacket now, and most recently it went to Italy with me in Spring 2015.
-(See the photo in the article: Chroma Tessera Hotel in Rome Italy – Review)
+The Omni-Heat Columbia Jacket is my go-to travel jacket now.
+It’s travelled with me to Italy in the Spring of 2015.
+(See the photo in the article: Chroma Tessera Hotel in Rome Italy – Review).
+In 2019, I still wear and travel with my jacket regularly and still prefer the Columbia omni heat vs down jacket.

 I received product from Columbia Sportswear for review purposes.
 This had no bearing on my review of this item.
 As always, all my opinions are my own.
-I was not financially compensated for this review.
+I did not receive financial compensation for this review.